WebediaGaming/react-nexus/INTRO.md

 - Markup, using JSX and templates
 - But also styling, including static stylesheets (not restricted to inline style in components)

-In addition, most asynchronous APIs return thunks, making it really straightfoward to integrate with `co` and `regenerators`.
+In addition, most asynchronous APIs return thunks, making it really straightfoward to integrate with `co` and `regenerator`.
 Generators are cool.
 Use them.